 Schrödinger server-side code is not enabled by default, to avoid polluting the HTML code in production.
 The server side part of Schrödinger needs to be explicitly enabled.

-Despite that, Schrödinger may be still useful for testing, even for midPoint deployments.
+Schrödinger may be useful for testing, as well for midPoint deployments.
 However, you should be prepared to maintain the tests in case the framework changes.
 Of course, contributions to the framework or the tests is more than welcome.

 Our plan is to maintain Schrödinger as the primary GUI testing framework for midPoint.
 It would be also a recommended way for semi-automated testing of midPoint deployments, once the framework is production-ready.

 We have some specific plans for short-term and mid-term development of Schrödinger: